 - Polska Agencja Prasowa (pap) in Poland

-Along with the coverage from its shareholder countries, epa has expanded its service to include coverage of North America, South America (via EFE Spain), Eastern Europe, Middle East, Africa, and Asia.
+Along with the coverage from its shareholder countries, epa has expanded its service to include coverage of Germany, North America, South America (via Agencia EFE), Eastern Europe, Middle East, Africa, and Asia.